bitwalker/distillery/docs/config/runtime.md

 Config providers are executed prior to boot, and the resulting application env is then persisted to a final `sys.config`, which is then used by the release itself.

-Config providers can be used by adding the provider module and it's configuration to `rel/config.exs` like so:
+Config providers can be used by adding the provider module and its configuration to `rel/config.exs` like so:

 ```elixir